kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

  * eCache was tightly coupled with plugins.

- We'll address each in turn, but at a high level the differences stem from our scope reduction in this cache, where we focus on simple constraints in a 1-pod-per-node world, and are comfortable extending our "race" period slightly.
+ We'll address each in turn, but at a high level the differences stem from our scope reduction in this cache, where we focus on simple constraints in a one-pod-per-node world, and are comfortable extending our "race" period slightly.

  #### eCache performance was still O(num nodes)